5 Reasons Why Fortran is Still Used

 Fortran also introduced the original array syntax that was later employed by Matlab.
 Actually, Matlab was first referred to as “an improved Fortran” mainly because it preserved and improved that syntax.

-Of course, C/C++ made some progress in this area, like incorporating built-in complex numbers in the C99 standard.
+Of course, C/C++ made some progress in this area, like incorporating native complex numbers in the C99 standard.
 However, it should be noted that certain changes in the C standard just take a very long time to propagate.
 For example, Python’s ctypes (which provide compatibility with C and should conform to the standard) still does not support complex numbers, according to this issue.

 Code longevity and backward compatibility in scientific computing